 February 18, 2019 | Abby Caviness

-You may remember a science experiment you did in elementary school, a fun day in the garden you spent with your mom or just a commercial advertising the plant you grow to look like hair on the terracotta sculptures of various people and characters.
+You may remember a science experiment you did in elementary school involving pantyhose and a plant.
+Or maybe you remember a fun day in the garden you spent with your mom.
+Perhaps commercials advertising the plant you grow to look like hair on the terracotta sculptures of various people and characters.
 Well, ladies and gentlemen, Chia Pets—or rather, just the chia—are making a comeback, and you might want to jump on the bandwagon.*

 Packed with Nutrients

-According to Web MD1, chia seeds date back to the Mayan and Aztec cultures, where they were used as an energy booster since they contain:
+According to Web MD1, chia seeds date back to the Mayan and Aztec cultures.
+These people used them as an energy booster since they contain:

 - Omega-3 fatty acids

 Somewhere along the way, people discovered the plants produced by the seeds look like hair and Chia Pets were born.
-Today, they are back where they started, this time being used in various recipes to help control hunger and add other nutrients2 to your meals.
+Today, they are back where they started.
+This time, they are being used in various recipes to help control hunger and add other nutrients2 to your meals.

-Chia seeds, though smaller than a grain of rice, are packed with nutrients with very few calories, which places them among the healthiest foods on the planet, according to Healthline.3
+Chia seeds, though smaller than a grain of rice, are packed with nutrients with very few calories.
+This places them among the healthiest foods on the planet, according to Healthline.3

 Take a look at a few of the benefits3: